Improving Brain Tumour Care surveys share your experiences and help create change

 Craniotomy for childhood brain tumours

-A neurosurgeon may perform a craniotomy for brain tumours in children to remove as much of the tumour as is safely possible
+A neurosurgeon may perform a craniotomy for a childhood brain tumour to remove as much of the tumour as is safely possible

-You may hear the complete removal of the tumour being called ‘total resection’.
-Or removal of part of the tumour as ‘partial resection’ or ‘de-bulking’.
+Surgeons call the complete removal of a tumour a ‘total resection’.
+Or, removal of part of the tumour is called a ‘partial resection’ or ‘de-bulking’.

 A woman feeling supported as she scrolls through the posts in one of The Brain Tumour Charity's Online Support Groups.